buraksezer/olric/README.md

 #### Simple Split-Brain Protection

 Olric implements a technique called *majority quorum* to manage split-brain conditions.
-If a network partitioning occurs, and some of the members lost the connection to rest of the cluster, they immediately stops functioning and return an error to incoming requests.
+If a network partitioning occurs, and some members lost the connection to rest of the cluster, they immediately stops functioning and return an error to incoming requests.
 This behaviour is controlled by
 `MemberCountQuorum` parameter.
 It's default `1`.